paulhoux/Cinder-Samples/Stars/README.md

 * render advanced, animated point sprites using shaders
 * construct VBO meshes that are not GL_TRIANGLES like TriMesh
 * use the IrrKlang sound engine to play sound effects and music
-* use the new CameraStereo class to render in stereoscopic 3D (side-by-side)
+* use the CameraStereo class to render in stereoscopic 3D (side-by-side)
+* perform cylindrical projection using a frame buffer and a special fragment shader
 * create your own camera class that can be animated or controlled by the user
 * read and parse a text file containing data
 * read and write a binary data file for faster loading